 "We have had an amazing success rate with the first three hubs.
 Plug and Play is confident that we will be able to bring together a group of inspiring startups with plastic waste solutions for the future of the planet," said Matthew Claxton, Global Director of Plug and Play's Sustainability Program.

 The End Plastic Waste Innovation Platform was first launched in three cities—Silicon Valley, Paris and Singapore.
 For further information, please visit: https://www.plugandplaytechcenter.com/end-plastic-waste/

-About the Alliance to End Plastic Waste The Alliance to End Plastic Waste is an international non-profit partnering with government, environmental and economic development NGOs and communities around the world to address the challenge to end plastic waste in the environment.
-Through programmes and partnerships, the Alliance focuses on solutions in four strategic areas: infrastructure, innovation, education and engagement, and clean up.
-As of October 2020, the Alliance has over 50 member companies, strategic allies and supporters representing organisations and global companies across the plastic value chain.
+About the Alliance to End Plastic Waste The Alliance to End Plastic Waste is an international nonprofit partnering with government, environmental and economic development NGOs, and communities around the world to address the challenge to end plastic waste in the environment.
+Through programs and partnerships, the Alliance focuses on solutions in four strategic areas: infrastructure, innovation, education and engagement, and clean-up.
+As of October 2020, the Alliance has over 50 member companies, strategic allies and supporters representing organizations and global companies across the plastic value chain.

 For more information, visit: www.endplasticwaste.org